Airports in Pakistan

 Sibi Airport

-In the Pakistani province of Balochistan, the city of Sibi is home to Sibi Airport, a domestic airport.
+The city of Sibi, in the Pakistani province of Balochistan, is home to Sibi Airport, a domestic airport.
 In the late 1980s, Pakistan International Airlines ran flights from Karachi to the airport on the Fokker F-27.
 However, the route was abandoned in the early 1990s.

 Zhob Airport

-In Zhob, Balochistan, Pakistan, there is a small domestic airport called Zhob Airport.
+There is a small domestic airport called Zhob Airport in Zhob, Balochistan, Pakistan.
 Quetta, Balochistan’s central city, is 337 kilometers away from Zhob district, which is northwest of the province.
 Fort Sandeman was its name during the British colonial era.
 The city also used to be known as Appozai.

 FAQs